 Knowledge of principles and processes for providing customer service.

-Preferred Qualifications: Knowledge of UC policies and procedures, including working knowledge of UC benefits and retirement programs, DaFIS/Kuali, PPS, OPTRS, Decision Support, PeopleAdmin, as well as other campus systems.
+Knowledge of UC policies and procedures, including working knowledge of UC benefits and retirement programs, DaFIS/Kuali, PPS, OPTRS, Decision Support, PeopleAdmin, as well as other campus systems.

 Experience applying federal and state laws and regulations, including Worker's Compensation, FMLA and ADA.